ColaSlice/Fullstack/README.md

 ## How To Run The Project

-First, either git clone, or press download in the top right green button called `<Code>` on this repo.
+First, either git clone, or press download in the top right green button called `<> Code` on this repo.

 ### Windows

-Open the project or Fullstack.sln with Visual Studio.
+Open the project or Fullstack.sln with Visual Studio or Jetbrains Rider.
 Right click the Solution node and click `Properties` Like this (https://learn.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects?view=vs-2022#to-set-multiple-startup-projects), then select the backend and frontend project.

 When that's done, you can then just press `start`, and it should just work.